Royalty Free Vs Copyright Free Music

 No, “no copyright” does not mean you can use it without permission.
 Although there is no copyright attached to a work that says “no copyright,” it may still be protected by other laws such as trademark or patent law.
 To ensure you are using the material legally, you should always obtain permission from the creator before using their work.

-Related Post Alexa Play Classical Music
+Related Post Alexa Multi Room Music Bluetooth

 Is Royalty Free Music Copyrighted